microsoft/botbuilder-js/libraries/botbuilder-dialogs-adaptive/etc/botbuilder-dialogs-adaptive.api.md

     constructor(intent?: string, pattern?: string);
     // (undocumented)
     get intent(): string;
-    set intent(value: string);
+    // Warning: (ae-setter-with-docs) The doc comment for the property "intent" must appear on the getter, not the setter. set intent(value: string);
     // (undocumented)
     get pattern(): string;
-    set pattern(value: string);
+    // Warning: (ae-setter-with-docs) The doc comment for the property "pattern" must appear on the getter, not the setter. set pattern(value: string);
     // (undocumented)
     get regex(): RegExp;